aqiu384/p5r-walkthrough/src/ace-walkthrough.md

 ##### Evening
 * Cannot leave Leblanc
 * Interact with the crossword on innermost booth of Leblanc, Complete blue squares: "Semesters" (Knowledge +2)
-* Clean your room (Obtain "Yoncha Wanderer" and "Modern Thought")
+* Clean your room (Obtain "Yoncha Wanderer" and "Social Thought")

 ---
 #### Tue 4/19